Ekkehard-Schulze/precision-temperature-logger/README.md

 accuracy not worse than ±0.1°C from –20°C to 50°C.

-Logging intervals can be set in a settings.txt file on the

-SD-card by the user.
-The the firmware supports all
+The firmware supports all combinations of the four

-combinations of the four possible sensor addesses.
+possible sensor addesses.

 The logger writes a 'tab or comma separated value'